 See your provider about any lump that grows in size or is painful.

-No one knows the cause of most soft tissue sarcomas, and there is no way to prevent it.
-Knowing your risk factors and telling your health care provider about any symptoms when you first notice them can increase your chance of surviving this type of cancer.
+The cause of most STSs isn't known and there is no way to prevent it.
+Knowing your risk factors and telling your provider when you first notice symptoms can increase your chance of surviving this type of cancer.

 STS; Leiomyosarcoma; Hemangiosarcoma; Kaposi's sarcoma; Lymphangiosarcoma; Synovial sarcoma; Neurofibrosarcoma; Liposarcoma; Fibrosarcoma; Malignant fibrous histiocytoma; Dermatofibrosarcoma; Angiosarcoma